chevereto/v4-docs/application/installing/installation.md

 ### Using Release package

 The release package is a `zip` file containing the software files.
-Once extracted, the software is ready to be used.
+Once extracted, the software is ready to be installed.

 👉 This method is recommended for **cPanel**, **Plesk** and all other **web panel** users.

-* Upload the [latest release](https://chevereto.com/panel/downloads) package to your server (usually in the `public_html` folder)
+* Upload the [latest release](https://chevereto.com/panel/downloads) package to a non-public path in your server
-* Unzip the software using your server built-in `unzip` utility
+* Unzip the software using your server built-in `unzip` utility in the target website directory (usually the `public_html` folder)
 * Remove the `.zip` file
 * Open your target website URL and follow the [Initial Setup](#initial-setup) instructions